 In a dream world, we'd have hair like a Crissy doll: Pull on it to make it grow within seconds and wind a button to make it shorter.
-There'd be no more post-haircut shrieks of panic or oscillating between whether or not get a lob.
+There'd be no more post-haircut shrieks of panic or oscillating between whether or not to get a lob.
 We'd stop downing biotin gummies like candy and earn back the time spent longing at past photos when our lengths grazed the base of our ribcages.
-Like we said, dream world.
+Like we said: dream world.

 Instant hair growth would also nix the quarterly Google search of how to make your hair grow as quickly as possible (doing so might have even brought you to this very article!).
 According to the Centers for Disease Control and Prevention, hair grows half an inch per month, but that doesn't prevent us from being convinced that we can, in fact, cheat science and speed up the process.

 To find out if it's really possible to make your hair grow faster in a few weeks' time, we asked several hairstylists for their honest input below.

 So, Can Your Hair Grow Faster in a Month?

 First, the bad news (sorry!): According to NYC-based stylist Nunzio Saviano, you can't have longer locks in just four weeks.
 However, there are products you can use to help encourage healthy growth and keep your hair in prime condition while you get your inches back.
 He explains, "You can give hair growth a 'boost' by investing in a good hair supplement.
 Look for those formulated with biotin, B vitamins, and omegas to boost healthy hair condition and growth."